 - Refrain from using “image/picture of” in your alt text.

 - Want your image to link somewhere?
-Make sure that your image hyperlink is set to open in the same tab; it makes things easier for a sighted user to navigate.
+Make sure that your image hyperlink is set to open in the same tab; it makes things easier for a non-sighted user to navigate.

-While you will have to caption any videos that you add to our video card yourself, as recommended by WCAG guideline Captions 1.2.2, we do support YouTube, Vimeo, and Facebook video (Note: ArcGIS Enterprise 10.7 provides support for Facebook video only).
+While you will have to caption any videos that you add to our video card yourself per WCAG guideline 1.2.2 Captions, we do support YouTube, Vimeo, and Facebook video (Note: ArcGIS Enterprise 10.7 provides support for Facebook video only).
 You can find out more about captioning YouTube videos on their support page, which offers instructions on how to upload caption files or manually transcribe and sync captions with video.

 Automated accessibility testing tools